-Upon receipt of information that a student has procured an abortion or assisted another in procuring an abortion, the Principal will promptly arrange to meet with the student and her parents.
+Upon receipt of information that a student has procured an abortion or assisted another in procuring an abortion, the school principal will promptly arrange to meet with the student and her parents.

-If the Principal determines that the student procured or assisted another in procuring an abortion, the student shall be referred for counseling to an appropriate support service, e.g., Project Rachel, Catholic Social Services, etc.
+If the school principal determines that the student procured or assisted another in procuring an abortion, the student shall be referred for counseling to an appropriate support service.

-The Principal will handle each matter in a spirit of Christian compassion and mercy.
-When public scandal, the student's refusal to participate in counseling, or other circumstances warrant, the Principal may dismiss or take other appropriate action.
+The principal will attempt to handle each matter in a spirit of Christian compassion and mercy.
+When public scandal, the student's refusal to participate in counseling or other circumstances warrant, the principal may dismiss or take other appropriate action.

-The Principal and other individuals who learn of any such matter will handle such information in a confidential manner to the extent possible and communicate it only to those individuals at school or at counseling services who have the right to know.
+The principal and other individuals who learn of any such matter will handle such information in a confidential manner to the extent possible and communicate it only to those individuals at school or at counseling services who have the right to know.